House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ease of Installation: Moderate

-Inexpensive and available in a variety of styles, including those that look like metal or other materials, resin tiles are another popular choice, and they can be used as floor tiles, on walls, or for splashbacks.
-However, the resin can discolor over time and especially when exposed to UV light.
-They can also chip quite easily, so while installation is a relatively simple process with little to no treatment required, it is made more perilous by how easily they chip.
+Since they’re inexpensive and available in various styles, including those that look like metal or other materials, resin tiles are another popular choice, and they can be used as floor tiles, on walls, or for splashbacks.
+However, the resin can discolor over time, especially when exposed to UV light.

-They are a good alternative to metal tiles, though, because they are less expensive, and the home designer can create almost any look.
+They can also chip easily, so while the installation is a relatively simple process with little to no treatment required, it is made more perilous by how easily they chip.
+They are a good alternative to metal tiles because they are less expensive, and the home designer can create almost any look.

 14. Cork